Citiedge International College

 Citiedge College is committed to protecting the continuity and quality of the student learning experience.

-As a developing education provider progressing external approvals (including awarding body recognition and regulatory registration), this Student Protection Plan sets out the measures in place to safeguard students in the unlikely event that:
+As a developing education provider progressing external approvals, this Student Protection Plan sets out the measures in place to safeguard students in the unlikely event that:

 • A programme does not commence